-Prayer is first and foremost a dialogue with God.
-He initiates the conversation, most frequently, with his Word.
-He often responds to our prayers by speaking to us through the Scripture.
+Prayer is, first and foremost, a dialogue with God.
+Most frequently, he initiates the conversation and responds to our prayers by speaking to us through the Scripture.

 Scripture feeds our spirit

-As we draw near to God in prayer, he uses the Scriptures to nourish our souls.
-His Word revives us, makes us wise, gives us joy, and enlightens our eyes (Psalm 19:7-8).
-He communicates his love and care through passages such as Psalm 23 and Psalm 139.
+As we draw near to God in prayer, he uses his Word to nourish our souls.
+It revives us, makes us wise, fills us with joy, and gives light to our eyes (Psalm 19:7–8).
+He communicates his love and care through passages like Psalms 23 and 139.

 Scripture evokes praise

 The Psalms (and other Scriptures) awaken us to God and stimulate our praises.
-The psalmist knew this, so when he felt oppressed by the enemy and downcast in spirit, he cried out to God:
+The psalmist knew this.
+When he felt oppressed by the enemy and downcast in spirit, he cried out to God: